Mahe413/Academic-cv/content/authors/admin/_index.md

     date_end: 2017-07-28
     summary: |
       Course included:
-      - Experienced in electronics and wireless communications.
+      - Proficient in programming with Python and working with database systems like SQL.
-      - Knowledgeable in TCP/IP, routing protocols, and network architecture.
+      - Experienced in web development using HTML, CSS, and JavaScript.
-      - Skilled in database design and the Internet of Things (IoT).
+      - Knowledgeable in software-defined networking, security, cloud computing, and project management.
     button:
       text: 'Read Thesis'
       url: 'https://example.com'